LeandroSQ/android-ble-made-easy/README.md

 The callback functions having the 'async' suffix.
 And requiring a HOF callback as a parameter .

+Handling the bluetooth connections with graceful connection shutdown, in another words, waits for current running operations (Read and Write) to be finished before closing the connection

 ### JetPack Contracts Ready!

 The library uses the new JetPack contracts API to automatically handle permissions and adapter activation for you.